sgpicone/recipe-book/docs/DESIGN.md

 ---
 ## Viewing a single recipe

 Clicking/selecting the recipe name will change the view to displaying the recipe on the full screen.
+This will send a GET REST request to the backend to query the database for the full data of the recipe.

 When viewing a recipe, a back button in the top left side of the page will allow the user to navigate back to the recipe list.